-Cryptocurrencies have been creeping into the mainstream.
+Cryptocurrencies have become mainstream.

 It's digital money.
 As in, it lives online and has no official physical form.
 But you can still buy it, spend it, sell it, and trade it.